 Discovering characters for your book happens in many different ways for a writer.
 Often, these ways will end up surprising you.

-On this page, you will meet two of the characters in my middle grade historical novel, FOR LOVE OF IVY, and learn how they found me.
+Below, you will meet two of the characters in my middle grade historical novel that found me.

-Ivy is pictured below, a female Asian, who is a real living, breathing elephant.
-These types are favored by circuses because of their docile nature and the fact that female Asians do not grow tusks.
+Lily is pictured to the right, a female Asian elephant, favored by circuses because of their docile nature and the fact that female Asians do not grow tusks.

 I first saw this elephant at one of the several circuses I attended while doing research for my book.
 What set her apart from the other elephants was her tattered ear and heavily speckled pink trunk.

-I knew at once that she was "my" Ivy, and that her ear and those pink speckles belonged in my book.
+I knew at once that she was "my" Lily, and that that ear and those pink speckles belonged in my book.

 I knew, too, that her photo belonged on my desk, where it has sat for years, while I wrote the book, revised the book, and now did a total rewrite of the book.

-Ivy's picture kept me going, always looking at me, calmly telling me to take heart and keep the faith.
-I would, Ivy assured me, finally find the right way to tell her story.
+Lily's picture kept me going, looking at me, calmly telling me to take heart and keep the faith.
+I would, Lily assured me, finally find the right way to tell her story.

-Chickens had never entered my mind when I began writing Ivy.
+Chickens, however, had never entered my mind when I began writing Lily's story.

-Then I went to Hartford, Kentucky, to visit my friend, Regina Abney's hometown, and Fayree, pictured below Ivy, entered my life.
+Then I went to Kentucky, to visit my friend, Regina Abney's hometown, and Fayree, pictured below Lily, entered my life.

 One night, as the family gathered with us after dinner, they gave me Fayree.